DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 significantly:

 The **general public** benefits from research which supports the common good, in other terms: creates a better world, faster.
-They also have an interest in economical use of their tax money, to which duplicated efforts to create research software – in contrast to software reuse – is contrary.
+Tax payers have an interest in economical use of their tax money, to which duplicated or flawed efforts to create research software – in contrast to software reuse – is contrary.
 A subset of this group may be interested in sustainable, i.e., re-usable and understandable, software as part of citizen science.